larsenwork/web.svg.min/README.md

 <p>&nbsp;</p>

 ###License
-Logos are © the respective brands/creators.
-The rest is:
+> Logos are © the respective brands/creators.

-#####Free
-Anyone is free use it.
+> social.svg.min is free to use.
 It's provided "as is", without warranty.